abstractmachine/head-md-oracle-of-suits/code/tutorials/hello-robot.md

 Almost.

-In other words… we’ll see…
+In other words… we’ll see… Strange times…

-So as this future shakes itself out, here are some **tips on how to talk to your AI large language model coding assistant**.
+But while this future shakes itself out, here are some **tips on how to talk to your AI large language model coding assistant**.

 ## Large Language Models
-Cf. presentation `grammar-attention-context.pdf` in Switch Drive.
+Cf. presentation `grammar-attention-context.pdf` in our class Switch Drive.

 ## Pelicans on Bicycles
 One important catch to our current predicament: we are not merely asking a robot to help us write code.